Table of Contents

 The cycles of fashion trends

 The trend being over doesn’t mean that it ceases to exist – it just means that it lost the magical, secret club feeling that I felt scrolling through TikTok and Instagram, seeing the legions of Lana and Addison Rae and glossy girls posting cute pics with im just a girl captions.
+That’s the reality of trend cycles in fashion and social media: once an aesthetic jumps from niche communities to big brand campaigns, it often shifts from “special” to “over” almost overnight.

 The first time that I thought the coquette aesthetic was done was when I saw a TikTok by GO Transit.
 It was a clip of pink bows stuck to train cars and Presto refills.